Nation of Islam

 The Nation of Islam (NOI) is a religious organization founded in the United States by Wallace Fard Muhammad in 1930.
-A centralized and hierarchical organization, the NOI is committed to black nationalism and focuses its attention on the black African diaspora, especially on African Americans.
+A centralized and hierarchical group committed to black nationalism, it focuses attention on the black African diaspora, especially on African Americans.
 While describing itself as Islamic and using Islamic terminology, its religious tenets differ substantially from orthodox Islamic traditions.
 Scholars of religion characterize it as a new religious movement.

-The Nation teaches that there has been a succession of mortal gods, each a black man named Allah, of whom Fard Muhammad is the latest.
+The Nation of Islam teaches that there has been a succession of mortal gods, each a black man named Allah, of whom Fard Muhammad was the latest.
 It claims that the first Allah created the earliest humans, the dark-skinned Original Asiatic Race, whose members possessed inner divinity and from whom all people of color descend.
 It maintains that a scientist named Yakub then created the white race, a group that lacked inner divinity and whose intrinsic violence led them to overthrow the Original Asiatic Race and achieve global dominance.
 Setting itself against the white-dominated society of the United States, the NOI campaigns for the creation of an independent African American nation-state and calls for African Americans to be economically self-sufficient and separatist.
-A millenarian tradition, it maintains that Fard Muhammad will soon return aboard a spaceship, the "Mother Plane" or "Mother Ship", to wipe out the white-dominated order and establish a utopia.
+A millenarian tradition, it maintains that Fard Muhammad will soon return aboard a spaceship to wipe out the white-dominated order and establish a utopia.
 Members worship in buildings, varyingly called temples or mosques.
 Practitioners are expected to live disciplined lives, adhering to strict dress codes, specific dietary requirements, and patriarchal gender roles.